deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - None of the above functional interfaces allow for checked exceptions
 - @FunctionInterface : Good practice to annotate all the functional interfaces

+## Optimizing
+- Reduce application startup time using compile-time code generation in replacement of runtime introspection.
+- Ahead-of-Time compilation of the resulting bytecode to native code reduces startup time, as well as memory consumption.